 Step 1: Password Protect Premium Content

-Password Protect WordPress (PPWP) Pro helps you lock every single page, post, custom post type, and product effectively with one or multiple passwords.
-Your job is to pick which premium pages or posts you want to sell and then password protect them.
+Password Protect WordPress (PPWP) Pro helps you lock every page, post, custom post type, and product effectively with one or multiple passwords.
+You must select which premium pages or posts you want to sell and then password-protect them.

 We assume that you know how to install a plugin.
-Upon installation and activation, head to the Pages or Posts section in your WordPress dashboard.
-Then, simply click the Password protect option right at your desired posts or pages.
+After installation and activation, head to the Pages or Posts section in your WordPress dashboard.
+Then, click the Password Protect option right at your desired posts or pages.

-The plugin will display a password protection popup allowing you to manage your passwords efficiently.
+The plugin will display a password protection popup, allowing you to manage your passwords efficiently.
 Once protected, it will automatically generate a new and strong password for your post.
-In case you plan to create a custom password, switch to the New Password tab to modify.
+If you plan to create a custom password, switch to the New Password tab to modify it.

 Under Type, select the roles in the drop-down menu to determine who should have access to the premium content.
-You are also able to set the password usage limit and its expiration time.
-Customers can enter passwords to unlock the content forever if you leave these fields empty.
+You can also set the password usage limit and expiration time.
+If you leave these fields empty, customers can enter passwords to unlock the content forever.

-Regarding the example above, it’s possible for your customers to enter passwords their purchased post 5 times and the password will become unavailable until May 31, 2021.
+Regarding the example above, your customers can enter passwords for their purchased posts 5 times, and the password will become unavailable until May 31, 2021.

 With this attentive preparation, let’s move on with the settings of Gravity Form.